kszubra/kodilla-fin-backend/readme.md

 # 5. RUNNING PROJECT LOCALLY

-1. Add your email and password in application.properties of main and tests folder.
+Add your email and password in application.properties of main and tests folder.
 Due to repository being public, this data was removed for security reasons.
-2. Adjust connection with your local database in application.properties file
-3. Adjust build.gradle for database dependencies you're going to use

 # 6. BUGS AND ISSUES

-Idea for the project, design and execution of the project was performed within a month and was driven by fulfilling quantity requirements.
+1. Idea for the project, design and execution of the project was performed within a month and was driven by fulfilling quantity requirements.
 As a consequence project is only a demo and contains issues which proper solving would require re-designing whole project.

+2. Project uses free API's that have very limited amount of requests allowed.
+Handling too many notification requests can cause errors.